schuchert/schuchert.github.io/_posts/2026-05-11-TheIChingParadoxEngineMicroKernel.md

     "The Wisdom Box", "The Golden Key", "The Courage Stick", "The Wishing Wand", "The Yes/No Medallion", "The Mirror", "The Heart" ];

+  const CONTEXT_DEFINITIONS = {
+    "The Wisdom Box": "The freedom to know what is right or wrong for you, and the ability to choose work that aligns with your values.", "The Golden Key": "The freedom to open new areas for learning and practice—and the ability to close them if they do not fit.", "The Courage Stick": "The freedom to take risks, try new things, and the ability to accept and learn from failure.", "The Wishing Wand": "The freedom to ask for what you want (e.g., in pricing or scope) and the ability to live with not getting it.", "The Yes/No Medallion": "The freedom to say \"yes,\" the freedom to say \"no,\" and the ability to mean what you say.", "The Mirror": "The freedom to see yourself clearly, and the willingness to seek and use feedback.", "The Heart": "The freedom and willingness to put your heart into your work, maintaining passion rather than just going through the motions."
+  };
   const FIB = [1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89];
   const HEX_GLYPH_BASE = 0x4DC0;